Prof. Rajendra Ramlogan, Chairman

 Ms. Eleanor Bridgeman- Volney, Member

-Ms Eleanor Bridgeman-Volney was appointed Member of the Integrity Commission of Trinidad and Tobago on August 03, 2018.
+Ms Eleanor Bridgeman-Volney was appointed Member of the Integrity Commission of Trinidad and Tobago on August 03, 2018, and is currently in her second term of appointment.
 Ms Bridgeman-Volney served in the Inland Revenue Division of the Ministry of Finance for thirty-five (35) years.
-She functioned in critical positions, such as Head of the Legal Section, Chief State Counsel and as one of the Board’s Managers during the period 1992 to 2015.
+During the period 1992 to 2015 she functioned in critical positions such as the Head of the Legal Section, in the capacity of Senior State Counsel and later as Chief State Counsel, and as one of the Board’s Managers.

 She was admitted to practise law in Trinidad and Tobago in 1979.
 In 2008, she was also appointed as a Member of the Permanent Double Taxation Team of the Ministry of Finance.
-Ms Bridgeman-Volney currently operates a private tax consultancy practice in Trinidad and Tobago.
 She is passionate about Latin and ballroom dancing and is an avid gardener.
 She also has a penchant for events management.

 Ms. Sandra Honoré, Member